-- 1. January, 2016: Trump's personal attorney Michael Cohen emailed Vladimir Putin's top spokesperson Dmitry Peskov (the equivalent of the White House Press Secretary) at the Kremlin asking for assistance with regards to a stalled attempt to build a Trump Tower in Moscow.
-The Kremlin has confirmed that it received the email but stated that it did not reply. - 2.
-March 14, 2016: George Papadopoulos, a Trump campaign foreign policy adviser, met with Joseph Mifsud in Italy.
-Mifsud is alleged to have high-level contacts within the Kremlin, although he has denied these allegations. - 3.
-March 24, 2016: Papadopoulos met with Mifsud and a "Female Russian National" who he believed was a relative of Putin's. - 4.
-April 10, 2016: Papadopoulos emailed the Female Russian National, saying that he was a Trump adviser. - 5.
-April 11, 2016: Paul Manafort, Trump's campaign chair, corresponded with Konstantin Kilimnik, a Russian-Ukrainian political operative and former member of Russian intelligence, asking if Russian oligarch Oleg Deripaska had seen news coverage of Manafort joining the Trump campaign. - 6.
-April 11, 2016: Kilimnik replied to Manafort's email, saying "absolutely." - 7.
-April 11, 2016: Manafort emailed him again, asking "How do we use to get whole?" - 8.
-April 11, 2016: The Female Russian National emailed Papadopoulos back, stating that she "would be very pleased to support [his] initiatives between [their] two countries." - 9.
-April 11, 2016: Papadopoulos emailed the Female Russian National (cc'ing Mifsud) about the possibility of arranging a foreign policy trip to Russia. - 10.
-April 11, 2016: Mifsud replied to Papadopoulos, saying, "this is already been agreed [sic]." - 11.
-April 11, 2016: The Female Russian National replied to Papadopoulos, saying, "we are all very excited by the possibility of a good relationship with Mr. Trump.
-The Russian Federation would love to welcome him once his candidature would be officially announced."

-12. April 18, 2016: Mifsud introduced Papadopoulos (over email) to an individual claiming to have connections to the Russian Ministry of Foreign Affairs, Ivan Timofeev.

-13. April 18-April 22, 2016: At some point within this date range, Papadopoulos and Timofeev held a Skype call.
+- 16. Spring 2016: Manafort and Trump's former Deputy Campaign Chairman and aide Rick Gates allegedly transferred polling data to Kilimnik "in the spring of 2016 as Mr. Trump clinched the Republican presidential nomination." - 17.
+April 10, 2016: Papadopoulos emailed the female Russian national, saying that he was a Trump adviser. - 18.
+April 11, 2016: Paul Manafort, Trump's campaign chair, corresponded with Konstantin Kilimnik, a Russian-Ukrainian political operative and former member of Russian intelligence, asking if Russian oligarch Oleg Deripaska had seen news coverage of Manafort joining the Trump campaign. - 19.
+April 11, 2016: Kilimnik replied to Manafort's email, saying "absolutely." - 20.
+April 11, 2016: Manafort emailed him again, asking "How do we use to get whole?" - 21.
+April 11, 2016: The female Russian national emailed Papadopoulos back, stating that she "would be very pleased to support [his] initiatives between [their] two countries." - 22.
+April 11, 2016: Papadopoulos emailed the female Russian national (cc'ing Mifsud) about the possibility of arranging a foreign policy trip to Russia. - 23.
+April 11, 2016: Mifsud replied to Papadopoulos, saying, "this is already been agreed [sic]." - 24.
+April 11, 2016: The female Russian national replied to Papadopoulos, saying, "we are all very excited by the possibility of a good relationship with Mr. Trump.
+The Russian Federation would love to welcome him once his candidature would be officially announced." - 25.
+April 18, 2016: Mifsud introduced Papadopoulos (over email) to an individual claiming to have connections to the Russian Ministry of Foreign Affairs, Ivan Timofeev. - 26.
+April 18-April 22, 2016: At some point within this date range, Papadopoulos and Timofeev held a Skype call. - 27.
+April 22, 2016: Papadopoulos and Timofeev exchanged emails. - 28.
+April 22, 2016: As noted above, Papadopoulos and Timofeev exchanged emails, indicating at least two contacts during this exchange.

-- 14. April 22, 2016: Papadopoulos and Timofeev exchanged emails. - 15.
-April 22, 2016: As noted above, Papadopoulos and Timofeev exchanged emails, indicating at least two contacts during this exchange. - 16.
-April 22-May 4, 2016: After the April 22 email exchange, at some point within this date range, Papadopoulos and Timofeev had "additional email communications [...] including setting up conversations over Skype." - 17.
-April 22-May 4, 2016: As noted above, Papadopoulos and Timofeev set up "conversations over Skype," indicating at least two Skype conversations during this exchange. - 18.
-April 26, 2016: Mifsud told Papadopoulos that Russians had dirt on Clinton during a meeting in London. - 19.
-April 27, 2016: Senior campaign advisors Jeff Sessions and Jared Kushner met with Russian ambassador Sergey Kislyak at the Mayflower Hotel in Washington, DC, before Trump's first foreign policy speech. - 20.
-April 29, 2016: Papadopoulos emailed the Female Russian National about a potential trip to Russia. - 21.
+- 29. April 22-May 4, 2016: After the April 22 email exchange, at some point within this date range, Papadopoulos and Timofeev had "additional email communications [...] including setting up conversations over Skype." - Ŭ, - April 22-May 4, 2016: As noted above, Papadopoulos and Timofeev set up "conversations over Skype," indicating at least two Skype conversations during this exchange. - Ü - 31.
+April 26, 2016: Mifsud told Papadopoulos that Russians had dirt on Hillary Clinton during a meeting in London. - 32.
+April 27, 2016: Senior Trump campaign advisers Jeff Sessions and Jared Kushner met with Russian Ambassador Sergey Kislyak at the Mayflower Hotel in Washington, D.C., before Trump's first foreign policy speech. - 33.
+April 29, 2016: Papadopoulos emailed the female Russian national about a potential trip to Russia. - 34.
 April 30, 2016: Papadopoulos contacted Mifsud to thank him "for his 'critical help' in arranging a meeting between the Campaign and the Russian government."